yyossy5/dotfiles/README.md

 ## How to add "dotfiles" to this repository

-Assuming this repository is cloned in your home directory like:
+Assuming this repository is cloned in my home directory like:
 `$HOME/dotfiles`

 Example of adding `~/.config/nvim`: